RaymondSHANG/RaymondSHANG.github.io/_posts/2025-04-18-5dgai-agentic-supply-chain-acharya.md

 [Kaggle Notebook for Digital Twin of a retail supply chain network](https://www.kaggle.com/code/sonneygeorge/scacharyavapr16v1)

 ![supply network](/img/in-post/supply_network.png)
+The Suppliers send items to DCs, and DCs distribute items to Stores on demand.
+Everyday, each store will generate sales for each item based on normal distribution and simultation.
+Then, the stores create orders based on sales and forecasts.
+The orders were sent to Suppliers, which will prepare items shipments to each store through DCs.
+The lead time of each order varies and were simulated through normal distribution.

-## Supply Chain Acharya – A Multi-Agent System for Intelligent Supply Chain Diagnosis
+### Supply Chain Acharya – A Multi-Agent System for Intelligent Supply Chain Diagnosis

 Based on the usage senario and database structure, We aimed to develop an AI agent system that could:
 - Understand vague human queries